-There is no reportable significant change to the organization and its supply chain.
+In addition, there is no reportable significant change to the organisation and its supply chain.

-The report uses the Global Reporting Initiative ("GRI") Sustainability Reporting Standards ("GRI Standards") and Practice Note 7F Sustainability Reporting Guide of the SGX Catalist Rules.
+The report uses the Global Reporting Initiative ("GRI") Sustainability Reporting Standards ("GRI Standards") and Practice Note 7F on Sustainability Reporting Guide of the SGX Catalist Rules.
 We have chosen to adopt the GRI Standards for the following reasons: